 Feeling remarkably fresh for someone working on three hours of sleep (poker is a cruel mistress), I threw my backpack in the trunk and settled in for ride.
 Behind the wheel was my friend Arun, who generously offered to drive for the trip down to protest the Keystone XL pipeline in Washington D.C.
 I’d been anticipating this excursion for at least two solid months, so despite my fatigue I was pumped to finally be underway.

 Being interested in climate change necessarily means being interested in technology…after all, it’s the high-tech world of renewable energy that will drive our transition away from fossil fuels.
 So I was very excited this week to learn about a breakthrough in energy storage that has been discovered using a substance called graphene.
 Graphene is a polymer of pure carbon, arranged in sheets only one atom thick.
 In this configuration, carbon becomes one of the strongest substances on the planet, but miraculously maintains tremendous flexibility.

 Whew, what a whirlwind weekend, I’m still catching my breath.
 The Keystone XL pipeline protest in Washingon D.C. this weekend was a great success, with between 35,000 – 50,000 people in attendance (double the expected turnout!).
 I’ll have a fuller report up soon, but I figured I’d at least dump a few photos here to get the ball rolling.

 Ever wanted to build your own bulldozer or 3D printer?
 These guys have created a series of open-source, cheap-to-build machines to power a new collaborative economy.
-The real contribution is the philosophy, however…it shows us a way to maintain a … Continue reading